 Commissioned by the housing research department of the City of Vienna, 2019-2020

-Almost 100 years ago Margarete Schütte-Lihotzky developed the prototype of an “apartment for the working woman”; this was her contribution to the architectural question of how an apartment can be affordable for low-income, single women – our project develops a catalogue for affordable housing conditions of current Vienna.
+Almost 100 years after Margarete Schütte-Lihotzky developed the prototype of an “apartment for the working woman”– her contribution to the architectural question of how an apartment can be affordable for low-income, single women – our project develops a catalogue for affordable housing conditions of current Vienna.

 Today, the precarious situation of women is changed, but not less precarious.
 Self-determination achieved by the women’s movements still often comes at a high price: a large number of single and/or single mothers are poor or at risk of poverty or live in precarious circumstances, i.e. in existentially insecure working and/or living conditions.
 They are usually poor in spite of work (“working poor”).
 Even today, the housing and living conditions of women are still shaped by social power relations.

 One century after the beginning of the achievements of Red Vienna, which are still exemplary today, and after decades of the women’s movement and the history of emancipation, the aim of this study is to present alternatives to paternalistic housing models.
 In the following, living is understood in a broader sense: as living that is not only affordable, but also enables participation in society – without playing women who just arrived and established residents off against each other, and without planning an “existential minimum”, that would only be a “roof over one’s head”.